What TSA Allows and Restricts: A-Z Travel Security Guide

 The ACAA (Air Carrier Access Act) states that a service animal is any breed or type of dog specifically trained to perform tasks or do work to benefit a person with qualifying disabilities.
 These disabilities may include sensory, physical, intellectual, psychiatric, or other mental-emotional disabilities.
 Service animals do not include animals in training, emotional support animals that are not dogs, or companion and comfort animals.

-Now that we have clearly defined a service animal, what do airlines allow for everything TSA approved?
+Now that we have clearly defined a service animal, what do airlines allow?
 Most airlines may objectively assess the animal and question the owner as to what tasks the animal performs.
 For example:

 • The flight crew can visually assess the animal for a harness or leash that would indicate it is a service animal.